-It’s difficult to run a spa or wellness business these days, particularly a large operation, without the help of a comprehensive spa management software system.
+It’s difficult to run a spa or wellness business these days, particularly a large operation, without the help of a comprehensive spa management software.
 But how do you choose one from all the available options out there?

 You can start by knowing what you need.

 There are certain things your system absolutely must have in order to help your spa business thrive.
 Running a business takes time and work, and your software system should alleviate much of that workload.
 It should take care of many of the day-to-day tasks and minutiae to allow you to focus on other important things, like your customer experience.

 Here are eight things that your spa management software should do for you:

 Online booking and mobile booking are must haves.
 In 2016, one quarter of all salon, hotel spa, and day spa bookings were made online, and this number has surely grown since.
 Millennials, meanwhile, want to use their phones for anything other than making phone calls.
 Research conducted in 2016 by OpenMarket found that, given the choice, 75% of millennials would rather lose the ability to talk than text, and 76% said they prefer texts over calls from companies.
 Fifty-three percent said they prefer to text vs call in general, and 19% never check voicemail.
 Millennials make up more than one quarter of the global population and about one third of the retail sales market.
 Customers also want the option to book appointments outside of business hours.
 Online booking makes your business more efficient and reduces time spent rectifying errors or dealing with lengthy phone calls.
 It also allows you to consolidate bookings in a central location.
 If you don’t offer online booking, you are leaving money on the table.

 Staff and payroll management

 Your software should be taking care of your staff scheduling and shift management, and eliminating conflicts.
 It should offer automatic tracking of commissions and spiffs, as well as tracking of up-selling and cross-selling.
 A good software will manage your payroll and also allow you to track KPIs and performance, and offer performance-driven rewards.